Inverse non-linear problem of the long wave run-up on coast: Acknowledgements

 \section{Acknowledgements}

-\comment{for now I just copied and slightly edited this section from the poster outside of our office.~} This work was done as part of the 2023 summer REU program run by Dr.~Alexei~Rybkin and was supported by NSF grant DMS-2009980.
-Dr.~Efim Pelinovsky thanks a support from RSF 22-17-00153.
+This work was done as part of the 2023 summer REU program run by Dr.~Alexei~Rybkin and was supported by NSF grant DMS-2009980.
+Dr.~Efim~Pelinovsky thanks a support from RSF 22-17-00153.
 Oleksandr Bobrovnikov acknowledges support from Alaska EPSCoR NSF award \#OIA-1757348 and DMS-2009980.
-We also thank Dr.~Ed Bueler for his valuable discussions of the problem with us.
+We also thank Dr.~Ed~Bueler for his valuable discussions of the problem with us.
 We also thank the UAF DMS for hosting us.